badboy/fnordig.de/_posts/2022-04-30-hytradboi.md

 All in all I think this was a pretty good online conference.
 The few talks I saw were all worth watching and I have some more on my list to watch now.
 I had good conversations with some people and new projects to look into now.
-None of the issues mentioned were a real dealbreaker for me and can be easily addressed next time.
+None of the issues mentioned were a real deal breaker for me and can be easily addressed next time.

 I hope for another edition next year!